Christian Brothers Automotive logo

 Cons

-One franchisor‑initiated enforcement action — above the norm — shows the franchisor actively pursues legal enforcement, suggesting stricter standards and potential friction with operators.
+There is 1 franchisor-initiated enforcement action (top quarter), which signals the franchisor actively pursues legal enforcement and suggests potential friction or strict standards enforcement with operators.

 Territory Protection